neuralmagic/sparseml/integrations/yolact/recipes/yolact.pruned.md

     end_epoch: *pruning_end_epoch
     update_frequency: *pruning_update_frequency
     mask_type: *mask_type
 ---

 # YOLACT Pruned

-This recipe creates a sparse, [YOLACT](https://github.com/dbolya/yolact) model that achieves [TODO:fill recovery] recovery of its baseline accuracy on the COCO dataset ( 50.16, 46.57 mAP@0.5 baseline vs 50.18, 46.80 mAP@0.5 for this recipe for bounding box, mask).
+This recipe creates a sparse, [YOLACT](https://github.com/dbolya/yolact) model that achieves about 98% recovery on the COCO dataset when compared against baseline (  30.61, 28.80 mAp@all baseline vs 29.82, 28.26 mAp@all for this recipe for bounding box, mask).
-Training was done using 4 GPUs at half precision with a total batch size of 64 using the [SparseML integration with dbolya/yolact](../).
+Training was done using 4 GPUs with a total batch size of 64 using the [SparseML integration with dbolya/yolact](../).
 When running, adjust hyperparameters based on training environment and dataset.

 ## Training